jaytohe/poormanspaint/README.md

+## How to compile and run

+From the parent directory run:

+`javac -cp 'lib/junit-4.13.2.jar:.' -d bin/ $(find src/ -name '*.java')`

+then go into the bin directory:

+`cd bin`

+and run the Main class with :

+`java Main`

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.